 The Savoia may have absconded with the holiest relic of them all when they moved to Turin, but don’t despair.
 The Holy Chapel of the Palace of the Dukes of Savoy contains a life-size copy of the Shroud of Turin (via Chambéry).
 If you are a real fan, make sure you stop at the Hotel de Princes in town, originally a convent where the first shroud was kept.

-I was led on a private tour and I loved it.
-You can do the same – I would start with the Private Walking Tour of Chambéry Historical Center, which is only two hours and includes a walk around the Chateau.
+I was led on a guided tour and I loved it.
+You can do the same – I would start with the Private Walking Tour of Chambéry Historical Center, which is only two hours and includes a walk around the Chateau and other interesting places.
 I also loved Lake Bourget, so I might add From Chambéry: Medieval Village and Lake Bourget Day Trip as well.
-You spend the whole day exploring a medieval village and a gorgeous ride on the largest lake in France!
+You spend the whole day exploring a medieval walls, the fine arts museum, and a gorgeous ride on the largest lake in France!

 What to Eat & Drink in Chambéry